exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

 Python is a [dynamic and strongly][dynamic typing in python] typed [object-oriented][object oriented programming] programming language.
 It employs both [duck typing][duck typing] and [gradual typing][gradual typing], via [type hints][type hints].
-Python supports Imperative, declarative (e.g. functional), and object oriented programming _styles_, but internally [everything in Python is an object][everythings an object].
+Python supports Imperative, declarative (e.g., functional), and object-oriented programming _styles_, but internally [everything in Python is an object][everythings an object].

 This exercise introduces 4 major Python language features: Names (_variables and constants_), Functions (_and the return keyword_), Comments, and Docstrings.

 ~~~~exercism/note